ece362-purdue/proton-labs/lab6-spi/README.md

 - TX (data) is set to the data to be sent, whether that's a logic 1 or 0.
 Sleep for 1 microsecond to allow the data to propagate and satisfy any setup time requirements (remember those?).
 - SCK (clock) is toggled high to shift the data out to the device.
 Sleep for 5 microseconds, then toggle it low to complete the clock cycle, and sleep another 5 microseconds.
 - The process of setting data, and toggling the clock, is repeated for each bit of data to be sent until the element is fully sent.
-- After each elements is sent, CSn is pulled high to deselect the device.
+- After each element is sent, CSn is pulled high to deselect the device.
 Sleep for 10 microseconds to allow the device to settle.

 In `main.c`, make sure `STEP2` is defined.
 This will call both functions for you in `main()`.
 Upload your code and you should see the 7-segment displays light up with the numbers 0-7, each on a different display.